Exact Excited-State Functionals of the Asymmetric Hubbard Dimer

-\textit{Conclusion.---} The present Letter reports the exact functional for the ground and the (singlet) excited states of the asymmetric Hubbard dimer at half-filling.
+The present Letter reports the exact functional for the ground and (singlet) excited states of the asymmetric Hubbard dimer at half-filling.
 To the best of our knowledge, this is the first time that exact function(al)s corresponding to singlet (non-degenerate) excited states are computed.
-While the ground-state functional is well-known to be a convex function with respect to the difference in site occupations, the functional associated with the highest doubly-excited state is found to be concave.
-Additionally, and more importantly, we discovered that the ``functional'' for the first excited state is a partial, multi-valued function of the density that is constructed from one concave and one convex branch associated with two separate sets of values of the external potential.
-Furthermore, we find that Levy's constrained search and Lieb's convex formulation are entirely consistent for all the states of the model, producing the same landscape of state-specific functionals.
+While the ground-state functional is well-known to be a convex function with respect to the site-occupation difference, the functional associated with the highest doubly-excited state is found to be concave.
+Additionally, and more importantly, we find that the ``functional'' for the first-excited state is a partial, multi-valued function of the density that is constructed from one concave and one convex branch associated with two separate domains of the external potential.
+Finally, Levy's constrained search and Lieb's convex formulation are found to be entirely consistent with one another, yielding the same exact functionals [Eqs.~\eqref{eq:FnstatLL} and \eqref{eq:FnstatLdual}] and, even more remarkably, the duality properties of the ground state appear to be \alert{shared} by the excited states of this model.
 These findings may provide insight into the challenges of constructing state-specific excited-state density functionals for general applications in electronic structure theory.

-\textit{Acknowledgements.---} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.~863481).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.~863481).